ISL 2019-20: Chennaiyin, Odisha FC cancel each other out | Goal.com

 John Gregory did not tinker with the winning combination that edged Hyderabad FC 2-1 at the same venue three days ago.
 Xisco Hernandez and Vinit Rai made the starting line-up for Odisha after sitting out against ATK.

 The visitors were dominant in the opening minutes, with Xisco shining in his number 10 role.
-But some inspiring work between the sticks from Vishal Kaith ensured the Spaniard did not have any impact on the game, statistically.
+But some inspiring work between the sticks from Vishal Kaith ensured the Spaniard did not have any impact on the first half of game, statistically.

 One of the best chances of the first half arrived in the 18th minute when Xisco delivered a tasty cross into the six-yard box.
 Lack of communication between Odisha centre-backs Carlos Delgado and Diawandou Diagne saw Chennaiyin getting a sight at goal.